singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Once the repository has been named and created we’ll return to local environment.

 ### 2. Create .gitignore
-Since we don't want our local output directory to be pushed to GitHub (instead we’ll let netlify build and take care of this directory) we'll create a `.gitignore` file in the `default` directory and fill it in like this:
+Since we don’t want our local output directory to be pushed to GitHub (instead we’ll let netlify build and take care of this directory) we’ll create a `.gitignore` file in the `default` directory and fill it in like this:

 ```
-# disregard the output folder with contents - we don't want the build output folder on GitHub!
+# disregard the output folder with contents–we don’t want the build output folder on GitHub!
 ouput/*

 # disregard the node_modules folder with contents!